What is breast augmentation?

-When should I call the doctor after a breast augmentation?
+When should I see my healthcare provider after a breast augmentation?

-Contact your doctor immediately should any of the following occur:
+Contact your healthcare provider immediately if you’re experiencing any of the following symptoms:

-- Abnormal discharge, such as pus, from incision site
+- Abnormal discharge, such as pus, from your incision site.

-- Increasing enlargement, or firmness, of one or both breasts associated with pain and pressure
+- Increasing enlargement, or firmness, of one or both of your breasts that’s associated with pain and pressure.

 Does insurance cover breast augmentation?

-In most cases, breast augmentation is elective cosmetic surgery and therefore insurance carriers will not cover the procedure or any necessary follow-up visits.
-It is possible that your premiums for future insurance coverage may increase.
+In most cases, breast augmentation is considered elective cosmetic surgery and therefore insurance carriers will not cover the procedure or any necessary follow-up visits.
+Your premiums for future insurance coverage may increase.
 Additionally, insurance might not cover the procedure should you want your implants removed in the future.
-Therefore it is important to receive your doctor's charges in writing.
+Therefore, it’s important to receive your doctor's charges in writing.

 However, if you are having implants put in as part of reconstructive surgery, your insurance carrier may provide coverage.
-It's very important that you find out well in advance what type of coverage your carrier may provide.
+It's very important that you find out well in advance of your surgery what type of coverage your carrier may provide.